What Is Asbestos? | Why Is It Dangerous?

 Asbestos is a set of six naturally occurring silicate minerals, which all have in common their eponymous asbestiform habit.
-I.e. long, thin fibrous crystals, with each visible fiber composed of millions of microscopic “fibrils” that can be released by abrasion and other processes.
-Asbestos encapsulation means to coat these fibres to ensure none are released into the air.
+For instance, their long, thin fibrous crystals, with each visible fibre.
+They are composed of millions of microscopic “fibrils” that can be released by abrasion and other processes.
+Asbestos encapsulation means coating these fibres to ensure none are released into the air.

 Why is asbestos dangerous?

-When materials that contain asbestos are disturbed or damaged, fibres are released into the air.
-When these fibres are inhaled they can cause serious diseases.
-These diseases will not affect you immediately; they often take a long time to develop, but once diagnosed, it is often too late to do anything.
-This is why it is important that you protect yourself now.
+If asbestos-containing materials are disturbed or damaged, asbestos fibres are released into the air.
+This can cause severe diseases if inhaled.
+That said, these diseases will not affect you immediately; they often take a long time to develop.
+However, once diagnosed, it is often too late to do anything.
+This is why you must protect yourself now.

-This information was taken from http://www.hse.gov.uk/asbestos/index.htm (Health & Safety Executive) which you can get the full information on asbestos.
+This information was taken from http://www.hse.gov.uk/asbestos/index.htm (Health & Safety Executive).

-The good news is that asbestos roofs can be encapsulated using a suitable coating system.
-This saves the problem of having to get specialists in to clean and prep, or to remove the existing asbestos.
+On the other hand, the good news is that asbestos roofs can be encapsulated using a suitable coating system.
+This saves the problem of having to get specialists in to clean or remove the existing asbestos.

 Elasto-Kote is an ideal solution for this type of roof as it is used to encapsulate asbestos, and waterproof it at the same time.

 LRS have roofing systems suitable for asbestos encapsulating.
 Contact our friendly team of industry specialists today to discuss in more detail, on 01948 841 877.
 Alternatively, email [email protected].